 Not to be confused with the 1937 John Ford film of the same title.

 Tropes for the film:

-- On a lesser note, to build up the idea of Carter being victimized by racism in the 1960s, he is shown defeating white boxer Joey Giardello, who is then declared to have won anyway.
-Everyone who attended the fight the one in the movie is based on, including Carter himself, agreed that he lost and that Giardello was the better boxer in the ring that day (in spite of the fact that Giardello was less than diligent in his training and mostly lived on pasta and beer).
-Giardello sued the film producers over this portrayal, settling for a hefty but undisclosed sum.
+- To build up the idea of Carter being victimized by racism in the 1960s, he is shown defeating white boxer Joey Giardello, who is then declared to have won anyway.
+Everyone who attended the real fight, including Carter, agreed that he lost.
+You can watch it yourself online and make your own opinion.
+Giardello sued the film producers over this portrayal, settling for an undisclosed sum.

 - The Corpse Stops Here: Rubin was at the Lafayette bar, when two armed criminals broke in and spread gunfire all over the place.
 Two white delinquents said they saw Carter running away from the scene, and because white people are obviously better than black people, Carter was declared guilty and fast-tracked into jail with three life sentences.
 After 19 years of legal struggle, the court finally declared Carter free on account of racism having been the driving force behind his conviction.
 Although, due to the circumstances of the conviction and shoddy evidence collection and storage, modern forensics isn't able to shed any light on a definitive answer.
 It is fairly universally held among legal professionals that there certainly was never enough evidence to prove Carter's guilt "beyond a reasonable doubt" (the burden of proof required for a criminal conviction in the US).